(Co-written by Fainche Whelan, Solicitor and Claire Egerton, Partner)

 All relevant government guidance for those working during lockdown, including those as to social distancing should be followed as required by the guidance.
 The CLC (Construction Leadership Council) updated its latest Site Operating Procedures (SOP) on 15 April by issuing version 3, after version 2 was removed due to negative feedback on its unworkability in terms of 2m distancing on site.
 The government has encouraged use of the CLC SOP, which follows government and WHO guidance and sites can choose to adopt it within their own site procedures.
 The latest version sets out guidelines sites can adopt to mitigate Covid-19 risks.
 Site work does not have to stop if the 2m rule cannot be maintained safely but if it cannot, the importance of affected tasks needs to be considered and there is a hierarchy of controls introduced to risk assess those activities.

 The CLC published version 4 of the SOP on 19 May – the changes are minimal and the position remains the same on the 2m rule as mentioned above.
 The Government has also recently published its own guidance on safe working and the virus for construction.
+Version 4 was superceded on 5 July by version 5.

 Should extra time be awarded?

-If the works have been delayed by a relevant event (as defined in the contract), an extension of time could be available.
+If the works have been delayed by a relevant event (as defined in the contract), an extension time could be available.
 Possible applicable relevant events in this context could be:

 - Force majeure – this is not defined in the standard JCT but is essentially a factor outside the control or imagination of either party – the effect of lockdown, illnesses reducing workforce, lack of availability of supplies and the reductions in workforce needed to implement social distancing on sites are anticipated to fall within this category, although in the absence of caselaw in this context there are questions as to whether performance would have to be impossible rather than merely more costly or more difficult.